Josh Gray (basketball): Fort Wayne Mad Ants (2021)

 On January 11, 2021, Gray was included in the single site season roster by the Fort Wayne Mad Ants.

 Long Island Nets (2021–2022)

 On September 23, 2021, the Long Island Nets announced that they had acquired the returning right to Gray from the Fort Wayne Mad Ants for the returning right to Justin Anderson.
 On October 10, 2021, Gray signed with the Brooklyn Nets, but was waived the next day.
 On October 25, 2021, Gray was included in the training camp roster of the Long Island Nets.
 On January 27, 2022, Gray was waived.

 Lokomotiv Kuban (2022–2023)

 In 2022, Gray signed with Lokomotiv Kuban of the VTB United League.

 Real Betis (2023)

 On January 27, 2023, he signed with Real Betis of the Liga ACB.

 Khasin Khuleguud (2024–2025)

 On December 31, 2024, Gray signed with the Khasin Khuleguud of The League.

-CS Maristes (2025–present)
+CS Maristes (2025)

 On February 20, 2025, Gray signed with the CS Maristes of Lebanese Basketball League.